codigo/mau-web/src/routes/experiences/codigo.md

 - Firebase
 - Supabase

+## Driving Innovation Through Expert Software Architecture

-As the owner of Codigo Consulting, I have spearheaded numerous projects, providing software architecture and platform architecture solutions to various clients.
-I have utilized many technologies, including Node.js, Typescript, AWS services, WebSocket, and React.js, to deliver high-quality solutions.
-My work often involves designing and implementing systems using AWS services, building continuous integration and delivery pipelines, and developing scalable and maintainable software architectures.
+As the founder and principal consultant at Codigo Consulting, I offer unparalleled expertise in software and platform architecture, delivering transformative solutions to businesses across various sectors.
+My comprehensive skillset spans cutting-edge technologies including Node.js, TypeScript, AWS services, WebSocket, Svelte, and React.js, enabling me to craft bespoke, high-performance solutions that drive your business forward.

-I have successfully led projects from inception to completion, ensuring they meet client requirements and are delivered on time and within budget.
-My expertise in agile methodologies and project development has enabled me to manage teams effectively and ensure seamless project execution.
-I have also integrated machine learning and large language models into various applications, enhancing their capabilities and performance.
+## What I Bring to Your Project

+- **Cloud Mastery**: Whether you're looking to leverage AWS services or optimize your self-hosted environment, I design and implement robust systems that scale with your business needs.
+- **Full-Stack Excellence**: From responsive front-end interfaces to powerful back-end architectures, I ensure seamless integration and optimal performance across your entire technology stack.
+- **DevOps Optimization**: My expertise in building advanced CI/CD pipelines streamlines your development process, enhancing efficiency and reliability from code commit to production deployment.
+- **AI Integration**: Stay ahead of the curve with custom integrations of machine learning and large language models, unlocking new capabilities and insights for your applications.
+- **End-to-End Project Leadership**: I guide projects from conception to completion, ensuring alignment with your objectives, timely delivery, and budget adherence.

+## Why Choose Codigo Consulting?

+- **Proven Track Record**: Successfully delivered numerous projects, consistently meeting client requirements and deadlines.
+- **Scalable Solutions**: Architectures designed for long-term viability, adapting to your growing business needs.
+- **Cutting-Edge Technology**: Leverage the latest in cloud services, AI, and development practices to give your business a competitive edge.
-My role also involves collaborating with clients to understand their needs and provide tailored solutions for their challenges.
+- **Client-Centric Approach**: I collaborate closely with you to understand your unique challenges and craft tailored solutions that deliver tangible results.

+## Invest in Expertise

+By engaging Codigo Consulting, you're not just hiring a developer – you're partnering with a seasoned architect and strategist.
+My continuous growth in cloud architectures, AI integration, and agile methodologies ensures that your project benefits from the latest innovations in tech.

+Let's transform your ideas into robust, scalable realities.
+With Codigo Consulting, elevate your software architecture and drive your business towards unprecedented success.